Tutorial¶

 >>> print(stefano.matches)

-You might need additional information to both assess match quality and select matches.
-Method .inform_matches() adds certain specified information to each match.
-Attribute stefano.matches then becomes a list of namedtuples:
+You may need additional information to both assess match quality and select matches.
+The .inform_matches() method adds specified details to each match.
+After this, the stefano.matches attribute becomes a list of namedtuples:

 >>> stefano.inform_matches(verbose=True)